Third-Party Key Management

 What Happens During Backups?

-- The software generates a symmetric key, which is a random number that is used to encrypt the backup data stream, for each archive file in the backup.
+- The software generates a symmetric key per client and storage policy copy combination, which is a random number that is used to encrypt the backup data.

 - This software uses the RSA public key to encrypt the symmetric key and stores the encrypted key in the CommServe database.